 Next, consider the case where process p is reset and wakes up later.
 When p wakes up, p has forgotten the last sequence number s it used on the last message sent to q.
-Thus p resumes its operation with s set to 0, and the next fresh message p sends to q will be msg(0), and the next fresh message p sends to q will be msg(1), and so on.
+Thus p resumes its operation with s set to 1, and the next fresh message p sends to q will be msg(1), and the next fresh message p sends to q will be msg(2), and so on.
 Suppose the current right edge of the anti-replay window at q is y, which is unbounded.
 In this case, all fresh messages sent from p to q with sequence numbers less than y-w+1, which is the left edge of the window, will be regarded as replayed messages and will be discarded by q.
 (All fresh messages sent from p to q with sequence numbers within the range from y-w+1 to y will be either discarded or accepted according to the status of the anti-replay window.)

 Last, consider the case where both process p and process q are reset and wake up later.
-When p wakes up, p resumes the protocol with s set to 0.
-When q wakes up, q resumes its operation with r set to 0 and every entry of array wdw set to false.
-In this case, an adversary gets the chance to replay messages sent before the reset, and the adversary can disrupt the communication between p and q if the adversary replays messages with sequence numbers larger than the current value of s in p and convinces q to shift the right edge of its anti-replay window to exceed s in p.
+When p wakes up, p resumes the protocol with s set to 1.
+When q wakes up, q resumes its operation with r set to 0 and every entry of array wdw set to true.
+In this case, an adversary gets the chance to replay messages that were sent before the reset, and the adversary can disrupt the communication between p and q if the adversary replays a message with sequence number z that is larger than the current value of s in p and thus forces q to shift the right edge of its anti-replay window to z.
+As a result, all fresh messages sent from p to q with sequence numbers within the range between s and z will be regarded as replayed messages and will be discarded by q.